adamghill/dj-lite-tenant/README.md

 An `"app_label.ModelName"` string identifying the model used as the tenant.
 Defaults to `None`, which uses Django's `get_user_model()`.

+> **Note:** Non-user-based tenants (e.g., Organizations where multiple users share a tenant DB, or Workspaces where a user can switch between tenant DBs) are possible via custom `TENANT_MODEL` and `TENANT_ID_CALLABLE`, but require you to implement the user-to-tenant resolution and access control logic yourself.
+The library provides the routing mechanism; the mapping layer is your application's responsibility.

 ### TENANT_ID_CALLABLE

 A dotted path to a `callable(request) -> str | None` that extracts the tenant identifier from the request.
 Defaults to `"dj_lite_tenant.middleware.get_tenant_pk_from_request"`.